The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

 Each year, students, faculty, staff and alumni volunteer thousands of hours in activities that improve the community.
 In recognition of College’s commitment to St. Louis, the College was named to the President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service in 2013 and 2014.

 The College was commended for its work advocating for the removal of unwanted and potentially dangerous medication from homes through the St. Louis Medication Disposal Initiative, a first-of-its-kind collaboration between the College, the City of St. Louis, and the U.S. Drug Enforcement Administration.

-In addition, STLCOP has many important initiatives focused on improving health outcomes and education throughout the St. Louis region.
-For instance, faculty members Dr. Tricia Berry and Dr. Theresa Prosser originated the Asthma Friendly Pharmacies program in cooperation with the St. Louis Regional Asthma Consortium, and every semester dozens of students educate visitors to the Saint Louis Science Center about medications and their proper uses.
+In addition, the College has many important initiatives focused on improving health outcomes and education throughout the St. Louis region.
+For instance, faculty members Dr. Tricia Berry and Dr. Theresa Prosser originated the Asthma Friendly Pharmacies program in cooperation with the St. Louis Regional Asthma Consortium, and every semester dozens of students educate visitors to the Saint Louis Science Center about proper medications use.

 Our reach extends far beyond St. Louis, the College offers opportunities to provide patient-centered care around the world through advanced pharmacy practice experiences in 15 different countries.
 The College is also working to strengthen pharmacy training in other countries.
 These opportunities allow faculty and students to learn about other cultures and bring back ideas to improve health at home.